MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-cross-platform.md

 3. Open up firewall ports for TPC 1433 and 5022 on both Windows and Linux.

-4. Create a database that will be in the availability group.
+4. Create a database for the availability group.
+The example steps use a database named `<TestDB>`.

 5. On the primary replica, create a database login and password.